 Art classes, often run at local community centres or evening sessions at local colleges, are perfect for those who like to express themselves creatively.

-Using acrylic or water colour pain can often open the door to another form of communication and many people find art a relaxing hobby to help them relax or deal/process stresses in their day to day lives.
+Using acrylic or watercolour paint can often open the door to another form of communication and many people find art a relaxing hobby to help them relax or deal/process stresses in their day to day lives.

 Who doesn’t love bingo?!

-A favourite for all age groups, bingo offers a safe and fun activity to do outside of the house in a welcoming and friendly environment.
+A favourite for all age groups, bingo offers a social and recreational activity for the elderly to do outside of the house in a welcoming and friendly environment.

 Most towns have a bingo hall – it would be worth checking if they offer any OAP special offers or sessions.
 Some bingo halls may offer a drink and lunch within the ticket price, given your loved one a nice afternoon out of the house.

-The benefits of walking are well known and for many, walking has provided solace and comfort over the last year, as well as a great bit of physical activity
+The benefits of walking for older people are well known and for many, walking has provided solace and comfort over the last year, as well as a great bit of physical activity

 If your elderly family member is steady on their feet and capable of walking, there are some lovely walking routes up and down the UK ranging in length and difficulty in terms of the terrain.